-There are a lot of people who have websites (or webpages) in this world.
-There are a lot more, however, who don’t have websites.
-When it comes to business, a general question that has to be asked is whether it’s viable for the owners of that business to have a website or not.
+There are a lot of people and businesses that have websites (or webpages) around the world.
+There are a lot more of each who don’t have websites but probably should.
+When it comes to being or trying to market a business, a general question that has to be asked is whether it’s viable for the owners of that business to have a website or not.

-As a former internet marketing consultant, the overall answer is easily yes.
+As a former internet marketing consultant who’s still an independent consultant, the overall answer is easily yes.
 The reality, however, isn’t so cut and dry.
 Let’s explore the positives first.

 Of course there’s the other side.